The History of The Animals, Animals II, Animals III, Animal Tracks,

 Hilton Valentine's Animals / Animals II / The Animals 1994-1995 (2nd Generation Pt.1)

 John Steel, who at that time kept in regular contact with Eric Burdon in the USA, contacted Eric Burdon to ask if he would mind if this new band could use 'The Animals' name.
-Eric allegedly replied stating that Hilton and John were both Animals as much as he was, and did not mind so long as there would not be any confusion with his own band that regularly performed in the USA and Germany as Eric Burdon and The Animals.
+Eric allegedly replied stating that Hilton and John were both Animals as much as he was, and he did not mind so long as there would not be any confusion with his own band that regularly performed in the USA and Germany under the name of Eric Burdon and The Animals.
 To solve this problem George Fearon

 The Animals at this point had a full diary of shows to fulfill so on 28th July 1995 Hilton and John recruited bass

-player Graham
+player Graham (Fred)

 In August 1995 local guitarist Tony Ions was brought in for the recording of the Northern Ireland TV Show "It's only Telly" which was broadcast on 23rd August